data-stories-itp/course-2025-03/README.md

 ## Course Description

-This course will use the open source [The COVID-19 Impact Project](https://itp.nyu.edu/covid19impactproject/) as an entry point to explore humanizing data on systemic inequity and injustice starting with a hyper local focus
+This course will use the open source [The COVID-19 Impact Project](https://itp.nyu.edu/covid19impactproject/) and current events as entry points to explore humanizing data on systemic inequity and injustice starting with a hyper local focus

 In this course we will: